infernojs/inferno/README.md

 );
 ```

-Stateless components are first-class functions where their first argument is the `props` passed through from their parent.
+Functional components are first-class functions where their first argument is the `props` passed through from their parent.

 ### `createVNode` (package: `inferno`)
 ```js